 Drug Discovery /

-Pooled high content phenotypic screens of genes and drugs compatible with multiple libraries including CRISPR gRNAs, shRNAs, antibodies, and even small compounds.
+Pooled high content phenotypic screens of genes and drugs.
+Compatible with multiple libraries including CRISPR gRNAs, shRNAs, antibodies, and even small molecule compounds.

 Image-based high-content screening (HCS) is a powerful method for identifying genes and compounds that induce physiologically relevant disease-linked cellular phenotypes.
-However, it is time-consuming and expensive owing to its reliance on well-to-well imaging of microplates.
-In contrast, a pooled screen offers a high throughput and cost effective method involving conventional flow cytometry.
-However, the readouts are limited to fluorescence and light scattering from known biomarkers.
+However, it is time-consuming and expensive due to its reliance on well-to-well imaging of microplates.

 Phenotype-driven Target Validation in Drug Discovery